-Philosophy of Mental Health (syllabus): This course introduces students to ethics through topics relating to mental health.
+Philosophy of Mental Illness (syllabus): This course introduces students to ethics through topics relating to mental health.
 We begin by covering some prominent ethical theories and then move on to discuss topics such as what a mental illness is, how values influence psychiatric practice, issues relating diagnosis and treatment, legal responsibilities, and the intersection of feminism and psychiatry.
+(Currently teaching).

 Philosophy of Science(syllabus): This course surveys some popular topics in philosophy of science.
 We will cover the realism/anti-realism debate, structuralism, causation, scientific explanation, the intersection between feminism and the sciences.